Bus lanes

 1st challenge: Shapes have distinct geometries, leading to inconsistent results

-2nd challenge: Shapes don’t match OSM geometries
+2nd challenge: Shapes don’t match OSM geometries (and are not required to do so)

 Methodology | Bus frequency 🚍 with GTFS and OSM